The 50 Worst Pet Peeves That Grind on Relationships

-There’s nothing wrong with on good terms with an ex—especially if there are kids in the picture.
+There's nothing wrong with on good terms with an ex—especially if there are kids in the picture.
 But actually being friends with them?
 That's another story, and it's bound to be a major pet peeve for your partner.
 "It's very difficult to develop intimacy with someone who has exes as friends," says April Masini, a New York-based relationship and etiquette expert.
 This is particularly true if someone is friends with multiple ex-partners, not just their ex-spouse.
 "There's mistrust, jealousy and curiosity about whether or not the ex is actually over your partner (or the other way around)," says Masini.

 How old are we, now?
 "While it's normal to need space, cutting off all communication doesn't really serve any purpose other than to 'punish' your partner," notes Jonathan Bennett, a certified counselor and dating expert.
 "The silent treatment just delays resolution of a fight and closes the lines of communication.
 Neither are healthy for a relationship."

 It's pretty annoying when your S.O. heads to the kitchen to grab a snack and doesn't ask if you want anything.
 According to Lisa Concepcion, dating and relationship expert, these little instances of being inconsiderate can add up over time and turn into real relationship pet peeves.

 "When you don't tell your partner why you're angry, hurt, or upset, those feelings don't just magically go away," says Colby Marie Z is a sex & relationship coach.
 "Instead, they eventually cause resentment, which is relationship kryptonite."
 Plus, when you're mad, there's a good chance your partner can tell, and denying it will likely annoy them more than just fessing up to what's actually wrong.